Capital Gains and Recaptured Depreciation

 Capital gains is the net gain earned after depreciation and selling expenses given the capital asset is sold at a higher price than the original purchase price.
 This is one of many important data points for an investment property owner to understand along with what is a capital asset, depreciation and 1031 exchange.

 Capital assets are the building blocks of capitalization rates, amortization, depreciation, capital gains and 1031 exchanges.
-A capital asset is any real, tangible and intangible personal property held as an investment or for use in business or trade.
+A capital asset is any real property held as an investment or for use in business or trade.
 Excluded is inventory or property held primarily for personal use and consumption.
 Tangible capital assets provide an offset to income in the form of depreciation given a useful life of one year or more, can wear out, decay or become obsolete due to natural causes.
-Examples of depreciable capital assets include self storage facilities, apartments, commercial buildings, aircraft, office furniture, livestock, heavy and light industrial equipment, and medical equipment.
-Intellectual property, patent rights, and trademarks are examples of intangible personal property.
+Examples of depreciable capital assets include self storage facilities, apartments, commercial buildings.

 Capital Gain Tax